fritzone/miso/README.md

 Simple, and clean, just like a the definition of a member function, with a unique signature, representing the parameters this signal can pass to the slots when it is `emit`ed.
 And the Qt meta object compiler takes care of it, by implementing the required supporting background operations (ie: the connection from the signal to actually calling the slot function), thus removing the burden from the programmer who can concentrate on implementing the actual program.

-The other big player in platform independent C++ library solutions, boost, on the other end has chosen a somewhat more intimidating approach to defining a signal:
+The other big player in platform independent C++ library solutions, boost, on the other end has chosen a somewhat more complex approach to defining a signal:

 ```cpp
   boost::signals2::signal<void (float, float)> sig;
 ```

-This
+This way of defining a signal feels very similar to the declaration of a function packed in a signal box, and due to the fact that it can be widely understood what it means, it was also adopted by [VDKSigSlot], [neosigslot] and [nanosigslot].

 # Emitting a signal